rosenpass/rosenpass/papers/whitepaper.md

 When the initator is under load, it will ignore processing any incoming messages.

-When a responder is under load, the recieved handshake message will be discarded and a cookie reply message is sent.
+When a responder is under load and it receives an InitHello handshake message, the InitHello message will be discarded and a cookie reply message is sent.
 The initiator, then on the reciept of the cookie reply message, will store a decrypted `cookie_value` to set the `cookie` field to subsequently sent messages.
-As per the retransmission mechanism above, the initiator will send a retransmitted InitHello or InitConf message with a valid `cookie` value appended.
+As per the retransmission mechanism above, the initiator will send a retransmitted InitHello message with a valid `cookie` value appended.
 On receiving the retransmitted handshake message, the responder will validate the `cookie` value and resume with the handshake process.

+When the responder is under load and it recieves an InitConf message, the message will be directly processed without checking the validity of the cookie field.

 # Changelog